Semiclassical two-step model for ionization of hydrogen molecule by strong laser field: Conclusions

 By comparing with the predictions of the QTMC model for H$_2$ we have found that similar to the atomic case, the QTMC yields fewer nodal lines in the interference structure that is characteristic for the low-energy part of the momentum distributions.
 As in the case of the H atom, we attribute this to the fact that the QTMC model underestimates the Coulomb interaction in the phase associated with each classical trajectory.

 The present SCTS model for H$_2$ can be straightforwardly extended to an arbitrary orientation of the molecule and polarization of the laser field, as well as to other molecules, including heteronuclear and polyatomic ones.
 We believe that this further development of the molecular SCTS model will help to understand better the complicated highly nonlinear phenomena originating from the interaction of intense laser radiation with molecules.
-This work was supported by the Deutsche Forschungsgemeinschaft (Grant No. SH 1145/1-1) and by the European COST Action CM1405 (MOLM).
+This work was supported by the Deutsche Forschungsgemeinschaft (Grant No. SH 1145/1-1) and by the National Research, Development and Innovation Office\\ \mbox{(NKFIH)} Grant KH126886 and partial support by the ELI-ALPS projects (GOP-1.1.1-12/B-2012-000, GINOP-2.3.6-15-2015-00001).